-It’s amazing how much my cottage garden can change from season to season.
+It’s amazing how much my seasonal garden can change from month to month.
 Come take a look as I take you on a tour of my cottage garden year in review.
 There’s so much to see as the garden changed throughout the year.

 Affiliate links are used for your convenience.
 Read my full disclosure here.

 It was a year like no other.
 With so many life changes, and much more time spent at home this year, my garden was a true sanctuary.
 It was a place to get away from it all and just escape.
 Since winter has come, the flower blooms have faded and the leaves are all off the trees, I have missed this little piece of heaven and the therapy it provided.
 Yes…garden therapy is really a thing!

 But now is the time to start getting excited again!
 I just bought my flower seeds on January 5th, and continue to plan the garden for the upcoming growing season.
 I will start sowing seeds at the end of the month, starting with sweet peas.